Energinet-DataHub/opengeh-wholesale/source/databricks/calculation_engine/tests/features/wholesale_calculation/given_minimal_standard_scenario/readme.md

-# When Minimal Standard Scenario for wholesale calculations
+# Given Minimal Standard Scenario for wholesale calculations

 The purpose of this test is to check a minimal, but representative sample of all wholesale calculation results.

-## Coverage

-- All types of wholesale calculations - fee, subscription, hourly and daily tariffs - are included.
-- A small set of energy time series is included in order to test tariffs.
-- Added two MP which are in another grid area and have the same energy supplier/balance responsible as Grid Loss/System Correction MP in the grid area for the calculation.

 ### Fees